denoland/manual/node/how_to_with_npm/planetscale.md

 Don’t worry about adding the schema—we can do that through `@planetscale/database`.

-Once you have created the database, head to Overview, click ‘Connect,’ and choose ‘Connect with `@planetscale/database`’ to get the host and username.
+Once you have created the database, head to Overview, click "Connect", and choose "Connect with `@planetscale/database`" to get the host and username.
 Then click through to Passwords to create a new password for your database.
 Once you have all three you can plug them in directly, or better, store them as environment variables: